 Terrorism certainly existed before 9/11—in fact, since the inception of humanity—and its place in song titles and lyrics is nothing new.
 For example, in September of 1991, a Rap-A-Lot Records group literally named The Terrorists released their second album Terror Strikes; Always Bizness, Never Personal, which contained songs like:

 However, there’s no denying the 2001 attacks left an indelible mark on hip-hop culture and the community.

-Oft-forgotten is the February 26, 1993, attack on the World Trade Center, which only claimed six lives despite a plan which called for thousands.
-In 1994, The Notorious B.I.G. referenced this attack on “Juicy,” lead single from his certified quadruple-Platinum Ready To Die.
+Oft-forgotten is the attack on the World Trade Center on February 26, 1993, which only claimed six lives despite a plan which called for thousands.
+In 1994, The Notorious B.I.G. referenced this attack on “Juicy,” the lead single from his certified quadruple-platinum Ready To Die.

 “Time to get paid / Blow up like the World Trade”

 In October 2000, Binary Star dropped Masters of the Universe—self-released a year earlier as Waterworld on Terrorist Records.
 A near-classic, Masters of the Universe was filled with astronomy, philosophy, and theology delivered through super-slick world-play— including several terrorism references disguised as rap posturing: